Part B Premium Savings Program

 Part B Premium Savings Program Overview*

-Under the Part B Premium Savings Program, MHBP will reimburse qualifying Medicare eligible enrollees and their spouses the standard Part B premium amount set by the Centers for Medicare & Medicaid Services (CMS) - currently $104.90 per month in 2013, towards their Medicare Part B premium - making it more affordable.
+Under the Part B Premium Savings Program, MHBP will reimburse qualifying Medicare eligible enrollees and their spouses the standard Part B premium amount set by the Centers for Medicare & Medicaid Services (CMS) - currently $104.90 per month , towards their Medicare Part B premium - making it more affordable.
 That’s just over$1,250 a year for an individual or $2,500 for couples returned to your budget--making your Medicare Part B coverage virtually free!

 Here are a few good reasons to enroll in MHBP Standard Option with the Part B Premium Savings Program: